NOSALRO/robot_dart/src/docs/docs/faq.md

 This pages provides a user guide of the library through Frequently Asked Questions (FAQ).

-## "What is a minimal working example of RobotDART"
+## What is a minimal working example of RobotDART?

 You can find a minimal working example at [hello_world.cpp](https://github.com/resibots/robot_dart/blob/master/src/examples/hello_world.cpp).
 This example is creating a world where a hexapod robot is placed just above a floor and left to fall.
 The robot has no actuation, and there is the simplest graphics configuration.
 Let's split it down.